New Worlds Nos 142–149

 p.
 124: ‘Story Ratings’ (for issue No. 147);

 p.
-125: ‘Microcosms And Macrocosms’ (as ‘Book Reviews’ on contents page) by Langdon Jones;
+125: ‘Microcosms And Macrocosms’ (as ‘Book Reviews’ on contents page) by Langdon Jones (reviewing The Sundered Worlds & others);

 p.
 127: ‘Letters To The Editor’ (part [see above]);